mdb/mdb.github.io/content/blog/2024-07-01-terraform-compound-workspace-naming.md

 I call this the **compound workspace name pattern**.

-Your own mileage may vary (the pattern can be according to your organization's needs and preferences), but `${AWS_ACCOUNT_ID}_${ENV}_${AWS_REGION}`-style workspace names have often worked well for me.
+Your own mileage may vary (the exact name pattern can be adapted to your organization's needs and preferences), but `${AWS_ACCOUNT_ID}_${ENV}_${AWS_REGION}`-style workspace names have often worked well for me.
 For example: